anibolokadze/Skilled-e-learning-landing-page/README.md

 Since this is my first big project I found it challenging at first how to layout the page.

-I had an opportunity to understand how to use CSS Grid Layout Module alongside Flexbox. 🚀
+I had an opportunity to understand how to use CSS Grid Layout Module alongside with Flexbox. 🚀